feixuxi/Ventilator/quality-assurance/testing/README.md

 well the design will hold up over time.
 We have had one pinch valve running continuously for a few weeks and are doing performance testing to see how it compares to fresh valves.

+To date (2020.09.01), 1080 hours and 3.9 million cycles, or 12 weeks of continuous ventilator operation at 30 bpm, equivalent to 2160 hours of continuous use.
+Testing continues 24/7.

 **TODO:** link to life-leader tests

 ## Status of SiL (Software-in-the-Loop) Testing